cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 * to provide a consistent representation for negative values, ensure that only the numerator may be negative
 * to ensure equality among equivalent values, always represent the object as a reduced fraction

-The responsibility for establishing and maintaining these properties will be handled by a set of private member functions, which will be described herein.
+The responsibility for establishing and maintaining these invariants will be managed by a set of private member functions, details of which will be provided subsequently.

 ## Access Specifiers

-Access specifiers provide the author of the class the ability to decide which class members are accessible to the users of the class (the class interface) and which members are for internal use only (the class implementation).
-There are three access specifiers: `public`, `private`, and `protected`.
+Access specifiers provide the ability to determine which class members are accessible to the users of the class (the class interface) and which members are for internal use only (the class implementation).
+C++ has three access specifiers: `public`, `private`, and `protected`.
 Public members form the public interface of the class and are accessible anywhere.
-Private members are only accessible by other members of the class and form the implementation of the class.
-Protected members are accessible by other members of the class and provide unique access within a class hierarchy (to be discussed in detail in a future topic).
+Private members form the implementation of the class and are only accessible by other members.
+Protected members are accessible by other members of the class and provide unique access to objects within a class hierarchy (to be discussed in [Class Design: Hierarchies]()).

+A common convention for ordering the declaration of class members is to group them by their accessibility level.
+This convention improves code readability and makes it easier to understand the class interface.
+The general guideline is to order class members from most accessible to least accessible (`public` before `protected` before `private`).

-In C++, a class may be defined using the keyword `class` or the keyword `struct`.
+In C++, a class may be defined using the keyword `struct` or the keyword `class`.
 From a language perspective, the only difference between these two keywords is the default access to class members: `struct` provides default public access, and `class` provides default private access.

-The two class definitions below are considered equivalent:
+The two class definitions below are equivalent:

 ```cpp
 // struct has default public access